Countess Louise Auguste Henriette of Stolberg-Stolberg: Early life

+Biography

-After the divorce of her parents, which took place in the year of her birth, Louise moved with her father to Denmark, where he contracted a second marriage with Constanze, Countess Knuth and Lehnsgräfin der Grafschaft Gyldensteen on 4 March 1800.
-One year later (14 March 1801), Louise's mother also remarried, to the Polish Baron Kaspar of Miaskowski.
+After the divorce of her parents, which took place in the year of her birth, Louise moved with her father to Denmark, where he, on 4 March 1800, contracted a second marriage with Countess Constanze Henriette Frederica Knuth-Knuthenborg, Landgravine Gyldensteen (1774–1827), great-granddaughter of Augustus II the Strong.
+One year later (on 14 March 1801), Louise's mother also remarried, to the Polish Baron Kaspar of Miaskowski (1771–1813).

-Her only paternal half-sister was born in Copenhagen; Isidora Alexandria Mathilde (13 June 1802 - Plön, 3 March 1830), by marriage Countess of Luckner; however, this union also ended in divorce in the spring of 1804, and shortly after Louise's father married again, to Countess Henriette of Jett in the city of Regensburg on 22 March 1804.
+Her only paternal half-sister was born in Copenhagen; Isidora Alexandria Mathilde (13 June 1802 – Plön, 3 March 1830), by marriage Countess von Luckner; however, this union also ended in divorce in the spring of 1804, and shortly after Louise's father married again, to Countess Henriette of Jett in the city of Regensburg on 22 March 1804.
 Twenty-one months later, on 23 December 1805, the Hereditary Count died in Darmstadt.

 After a long stay in Funen, Louise finally reunited with her mother (who married for a third time to the French Chevalier Etienne de Thierry in 1807) in Paris, where she attended a Pensionnat.

-Shortly after her mother's death (1814), the fifteen-year-old Louise came to the court of her uncle, King Frederick William III of Prussia, where she and her cousin, the Crown Prince (future King Frederick William IV) became close friends.
+Shortly after her mother's death in 1814, the fifteen-year-old Louise came to the court of her uncle, King Frederick William III of Prussia, where she and her cousin, the Crown Prince (future King Frederick William IV) became close friends.
 After he ascended the throne in 1840, Louise became a staunch royalist.

-Her father's youngest brother Joseph Christian Ernest Louis (21 June 1771 - 27 December 1839), became the new Hereditary Count of Stolberg-Stolberg, and assumed the Comital title after his own father's death on 2 August 1815.
+Her father's youngest brother Joseph Christian Ernest Louis (21 June 1771 – 27 December 1839), became the new Hereditary Count of Stolberg-Stolberg, and assumed the Comital title after his own father's death on 2 August 1815.
 Three years later, on 22 May 1819, he married his niece Louise in Charlottenburg.

 She apparently suffered for her tumultuous family: "The relationships with my stepmothers are so cold!" she confessed in 1841 to Karl August Varnhagen von Ense, which he noted in his diary.
 For the rest of her life, she kept a portrait of her mother and a small bust of her grandmother, the famous Countess of Lichtenau, close at hand.